AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/static_traffic_assignment/assignment_mechanics.rst

 Traffic Assignment Class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Traffic assignment is organized within a object introduces on version 0.6.1 of the AequilibraE, and includes a small list of member variables which should be populated by the user, providing a complete specification of the assignment procedure:
+Traffic assignment is organized within a object introduced on version 0.6.1 of AequilibraE, and includes a small list of member variables which should be populated by the user, providing a complete specification of the assignment procedure: